Gus Van Sant: 2003–present: Return to arthouse cinema

 Released in 2008, Van Sant's Milk is a biopic of openly gay San Francisco politician Harvey Milk, who was assassinated in 1978.
 The film received eight Oscar nominations at the 81st Academy Awards, including Best Picture, winning two for Best Actor in a Leading Role for Sean Penn, who starred as Milk, and Best Original Screenplay for writer Dustin Lance Black.
 Van Sant was nominated for Best Director.
 Van Sant later stated that his experience with Sean Penn on the film was "amazing".
 His 2011 film Restless was screened in the Un Certain Regard section at the 2011 Cannes Film Festival, and starred Henry Hopper and Mia Wasikowska.

 Van Sant's film, Promised Land, was released on December 28, 2012.
 The film stars Frances McDormand, Matt Damon, and John Krasinski—the latter two co-wrote the screenplay based on a story by Dave Eggers.
 Filmed in April 2012, the production company, Focus Features, selected the release date so that the film is eligible to qualify for awards consideration.

-Following Promised Land, Van Sant directed a film titled Sea of Trees, which starred Matthew McConaughey and Ken Watanabe.
+After Promised Land, Van Sant directed a film titled Sea of Trees, which starred Matthew McConaughey and Ken Watanabe.
 The film tells the story of a man who travels to the infamous Aokigahara suicide forest in Japan to kill himself, only to encounter another man wishing to kill himself as well, with whom he then embarks on a "spiritual journey".
 The film was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival but was met with harsh critical reception at the Cannes, being booed and laughed at.

-In December 2016, it was announced Van Sant would direct Don't Worry, He Won't Get Far on Foot, a biopic about cartoonist John Callahan, starring Joaquin Phoenix, Rooney Mara, Jonah Hill, Jack Black and Mark Webber.
+In December 2016, it was announced Van Sant would direct Don't Worry, He Won't Get Far on Foot, a biopic about cartoonist John Callahan, starring Joaquin Phoenix, Rooney Mara, Jonah Hill, Jack Black, and Mark Webber.
 Principal photography began in March 2017.

+In December 2024, he was reported to be directing Dead Man's Wire starring Bill Skarsgard and Dacre Montgomery, and produced by Elevated Films and Balcony 9 Productions.

 Other work

 Van Sant released two musical albums: Gus Van Sant and 18 Songs About Golf.
 Van Sant played himself in episodes of the HBO series Entourage and the IFC series Portlandia.

-Van Sant directed the pilot for the Starz television program Boss, starring Kelsey Grammer.
-Van Sant went onto The Bret Easton Ellis Podcast to discuss filmmaking, writing, film history and their collaborations that never got made (The Golden Suicides) and the one that did (The Canyons).
+Van Sant was credited for all photography, paintings and art direction on the Red Hot Chili Peppers' album Blood Sugar Sex Magik, and directed the video for "Under the Bridge".
+He directed the pilot for the Starz television program Boss, starring Kelsey Grammer.
+Van Sant went onto The Bret Easton Ellis Podcast in 2014 to discuss filmmaking, writing, film history and their collaborations that never got made (The Golden Suicides) and the one that did (The Canyons).

+Personal life

+Van Sant is gay and lives in the Los Feliz neighborhood of Los Angeles, California.